-We’re in the beginning stages of preparing for a jobsite table saw shootout and one of the first models that has come in is the new Skilsaw Worm Drive Table Saw.
-There are plenty of reasons to be excited about it.
+We’re always interested in seeing if a new product qualifies as one of the best portable jobsite table saws on the market.
+The Skilsaw Worm Drive Table Saw gives us plenty of reasons to be excited about it.
 First and foremost, it’s a worm drive and that means more torque.

 Skilsaw is really owning their reputation as makers of worm drive saws.
 Following the Skilsaw re-branding, they really pushed their circular saw line, including the Skilsaw SPT67WM-22 and Skilsaw SPT67WL-01 sidewinders we reviewed.
 Since then, we’ve seen the push for worm drive circular saws, the table saw that is our guest of honor today, and a new metal cutting saw.

 The extra torque from a worm drive is excellent for the higher-stress rip cuts that a table saw has to endure by nature.
 The trade-off is typically some additional weight and a slower blade speed – but Skilsaw has managed to buck both trends.

 Our Skilsaw Worm Drive Table Saw came with a basic stand (SPTA70WT-ST) and Skilsaw gets major kudos for making assembly really easy.
 All it took to get the stand together was the included eight nuts, bolts, and washers along with a pair of pliers and an impact driver.
 We’re talking 5-minute assembly, maybe less.
 The stand uses snap clips to hold the saw in place so you’re ready to go very quickly.